New Topic Reply Subscription Options |

 Monday, September 30, 2013 at 11:49 PM - Response #25

-Barbara* Ecker wrote: But Class Connection is mainly for non website joiners in the beginning.
-If you've already joined the Class Creator website, one wouldn't go to FB to get into the website, right?
-Barbara, It reads as if you are on top of Class Connection.
 Class Connection will be a good 'door' for those who have not joined our sites.
 However, watch those who have take the easy way...
 Class Connection.
 Give a Facebook user an easy way to do something and they and I believe they will use it.

 Tuesday, October 1, 2013 at 12:38 AM - Response #26

 Just restating some of the information stated in the forums and agreeing with the manual comment.
 Don't "hate" me, y'all!
-We're supposed to be all about "love" and "getting along" here now, as well as the ability to allow more than one opinion!
+Very Happy We're supposed to be all about "love" and "getting along" here now, as well as the ability to allow more than one opinion!
 Right?
 Interesting.

 Tuesday, October 1, 2013 at 1:16 AM - Response #27